tanuka-sree628/Risc-V_SOC_-Week2/Part1 - Summary.md

 In practice, BabySoC starts by using the PLL to create a synchronized clock signal.
-The RVMYTH processor handles digital data and updates its registers, which are then turned into an analog wave by the DAC.
+The rvmyth processor handles digital data and updates its registers, which are then turned into an analog wave by the DAC.
 The final output is saved in a file named OUT and can be connected to external analog systems, demonstrating actual digital-to-analog conversion.

 The PLL works by matching the phase and frequency of its output signal to a reference input signal.
 It has three key parts — a Phase Detector, Loop Filter, and Voltage-Controlled Oscillator (VCO).
 Using on-chip PLLs avoids issues like clock delays, jitter, and frequency mismatches that arise with external clock sources.